 Nature, Relationships, Spirit

-Nature, Service, Relationships
+Nature, Exercise, Relationships

-Recreation, Relationships, Service
+Recreation, Relationships, Spirit

 Nutrition, Service, Nature

-GROUNDED IN EVIDENCE BASED APPROACHES
+GROUNDED IN EVIDENCE-BASED APPROACHES

-The PassageWay articulates the philosophy of Northwest Passage, that the path to mental health in individuals includes not only the conventional interventions of psychiatry and therapy, but also a careful look at all aspects of life.
+The PassageWay articulates the philosophy of Northwest Passage, that the path to mental health in individuals includes not only the conventional interventions of psychiatry and therapy but also a careful look at all aspects of life.
 An overview of the science supporting the approach of building a therapeutic lifestyle has been published by Roger Walsh in the periodical, American Psychologist in October 2011.
 In his article, “Lifestyle and Mental Health”, Walsh posits that through the modern age many health professionals have underestimated the impact of lifestyle choices on mental wellness.
-He categorizes these choices into eight domains including: exercise, nutrition, time in nature, relationships, recreation, relaxation, spirituality, and service.
+He categorizes these choices into eight domains including exercise, nutrition, time in nature, relationships, recreation, relaxation, spirituality, and service.
 An increasing focus on these areas in the scientific literature has contributed greatly to the understanding and expansion of the purposeful use of lifestyle changes in the pursuit of mental health interventions.
-At Northwest Passage our review of that literature and pursuit of those practices is articulated in what we call the PassageWay.
+At Northwest Passage, our review of that literature and pursuit of those practices is articulated in what we call the PassageWay.

 “An environment-based education movement–at all levels of education–will help students realize that school isn’t supposed to be a polite form of incarceration, but a portal to the wider world.”